Mmark94/black_and_white_noise/README.md

 These scripts can generate grids of random dots with different colours, black and white noise, any pixel draws and patterns like a chess board.

+I put some of these designs also on objects like t-shirt, hats, mugs, puzzles, pillows, buttons, etc. You can find them here: https://www.redbubble.com/people/Mmark94/shop?asc=u

 Black and white noise
 black_and_white_noise.py